 * For teleradiology, please contact us at 604-513-8383 to set up direct transfer of images to our server or to facilitate DICOM or hard copy radiograph transfers.

-Portable ultrasound allows ``bedside`` imaging for critical patients.
+Portable ultrasound allows for immediate ``bedside`` imaging for critical patients.

 A board-certified veterinary radiologist is a veterinarian who diagnoses diseases by obtaining and interpreting medical images such as radiographs, ultrasounds, CT scans, and MRIs.
 In addition to completing an undergraduate university degree and four years of veterinary school, a board-certified veterinary radiologist is similar to his/her human-medicine counterpart in that he/she has completed a residency in the specialized field of radiology (an additional 3-5 years training).
 In addition to this extensive training, a board-certified veterinary radiologist must pass two rigorous examinations to achieve board certification from the American College of Veterinary Radiology.